Music Performance - Guitar

 Guitar majors frequently perform in concerts and student recitals on Stetson University's historic Elizabeth Hall stage, at the Gillespie Museum and in diverse community venues off campus.
 Each semester, the guitar ensemble performs on and off campus, and guitarists perform with various chamber ensembles, including the Stetson University jazz ensemble and university choirs.

-Presser Hall and McMahan Hall, the university's music buildings, includes three ensemble rehearsal halls, 32 practice rooms, 30 teaching studios, computer lab, percussion studio and three computerized voice labs.
+Presser Hall and McMahan Hall, the university's music buildings, include three ensemble rehearsal halls, 32 practice rooms, 30 teaching studios, a computer lab, a percussion studio and three computerized voice labs.
 Stetson University is the only School of Music in the country with multiple computerized voice labs solely dedicated to student instruction.
 This equipment offers students immediate visual and aural feedback on many aspects of their singing, including pitch, volume, overtones and vowel accuracy.
 The voice lab computers are also used in instrumental instruction.
 All faculty studios are equipped with sound systems, which include facilities for recording private lessons.
 The School of Music houses a music-computer lab, and music students have access to a digital arts studio, a multimedia studio and a computer science research and graphics lab.

 Preparation for graduate study